-- B. Conform to applicable code for installation of backflow prevention devices. - 1.7 DELIVERY, STORAGE, AND HANDLING - A. Accept valves on site in shipping containers with labeling in place.
+- A. Accept valves on site in shipping containers with labeling in place.
 Inspect for damage. - B. Provide temporary protective coating on cast iron and steel valves. - C. Provide temporary end caps and closures on piping and fittings.
-Maintain in place until installation. - D. Protect piping systems from entry of foreign materials by temporary covers, completing sections of the work, and isolating parts of completed system. - 1.8 FIELD CONDITIONS - A. Do not install underground piping when bedding is wet or frozen. - PART 2 PRODUCTS - 2.1 GENERAL REQUIREMENTS - A. Potable Water Supply Systems: Provide piping, pipe fittings, and solder and flux (if used), that comply with NSF 61 and NSF 372 for maximum lead content; label pipe and fittings. - B. Reference PART 3 EXECUTION for product applications.
-Listing of products herein does not imply acceptance of use in all sizes or locations. - 2.2 SANITARY SEWER PIPING, BURIED WITHIN 5 FEET OF BUILDING - A. PVC Pipe: ASTM D2665 or ASTM D3034. - 1.
-Fittings: PVC. - 2.
-Joints: Solvent welded, with ASTM D2564 solvent cement. - 2.3 SANITARY SEWER PIPING, ABOVE GRADE - A. Cast Iron Pipe: CISPI 301, hubless, service weight. - 1.
+Maintain in place until installation. - D. Protect piping systems from entry of foreign materials by temporary covers, completing sections of the work, and isolating parts of completed system.

+A. Do not install underground piping when bedding is wet or frozen.

+2.1 GENERAL REQUIREMENTS

+- A. Potable Water Supply Systems: Provide piping, pipe fittings, and solder and flux (if used), that comply with NSF 61 and NSF 372 for maximum lead content; label pipe and fittings. - B. Reference PART 3 EXECUTION for product applications.
+Listing of products herein does not imply acceptance of use in all sizes or locations. - 2.2 SANITARY SEWER PIPING, ABOVE GRADE - A. Cast Iron Pipe: CISPI 301, hubless, service weight. - 1.
 Fittings: Cast iron. - 2.
 Joints: CISPI 310, neoprene gaskets and stainless steel clamp-and-shield assemblies. - B. PVC Pipe: ASTM D2729. - 1.
 Fittings: PVC. - 2.
-Joints: Solvent welded, with ASTM D2564 solvent cement. - 2.4 WATER PIPING, BURIED WITHIN 5 FEET OF BUILDING - A. Copper Pipe: ASTM B42, hard drawn. - 1.
+Joints: Solvent welded, with ASTM D2564 solvent cement.

+2.3 WATER PIPING, BURIED WITHIN 5 FEET OF BUILDING

+- A. Copper Pipe: ASTM B42, hard drawn. - 1.
 Fittings: ASME B16.18, cast copper alloy or ASME B16.22 wrought copper and bronze. - 2.
-Joints: ASTM B 32, alloy Sn95 solder. - B. PE Pipe: ASTM D2239, or ASTM D2447 Schedule 40. - Fittings: ASTM D2609, PE.
-Joints: Mechanical with stainless steel clamp. - 2.5 WATER PIPING, ABOVE GRADE - A. Copper Tube: ASTM B88 (ASTM B88M), Type L (B), Drawn (H). - 1.
+Joints: ASTM B 32, alloy Sn95 solder. - B. PE Pipe: ASTM D2239, or ASTM D2447 Schedule 40. - 1.
+Fittings: ASTM D2609, PE. - 2.
+Joints: Mechanical with stainless steel clamp.

+2.4 WATER PIPING, ABOVE GRADE

+- A. Copper Tube: ASTM B88 (ASTM B88M), Type L (B), Drawn (H). - 1.
 Fittings: ASME B16.18, cast copper alloy or ASME B16.22, wrought copper and bronze. - 2.
 Joints: ASTM B32, alloy Sn95 solder. - B. Polyethylene Pipe (PEX): ASTM F 1281 or ASTM F 1282, tested for potable water and residual chlorine use.
 PEX piping shall be straight lengths where exposed, coiled PEX is not acceptable.
 1. Fittings and Joints: Brass compression type. - C. Polypropylene Pipe (PP-R): Pipe shall be manufactured from a PP-R resin meeting the short-term properties and long-term strength requirements of ASTM F 2389.
 The pipe shall contain no rework or recycled materials except that generated in the manufacturer's own plant from resin of the same specification from the same raw material.
 All pipe shall be made in a three layer extrusion process.
 Domestic hot water shall contain a fiber layer (faser) to restrict thermal expansion.
 All pipe shall comply with the rated pressure requirements of ASTM F 2389.
-All pipe shall be certified by NSF International as complying with NSF 14, NSF 61, and ASTM F 2389 or CSA B137.11.
+All pipe shall be certified by NSF International as complying with NSF 14, NSF 61, and ASTM F 2389 or CSA B137.11. - 1.
+Pipe shall be aquatherm® Greenpipe®, Faser®, or available from Aquatherm, Inc..
+Piping specifications and ordering information are available at www.aquathermpipe.com. - 2.
+Fittings shall be manufactured from a PP-R resin meeting the short-term properties and long-term strength requirements of ASTM F 2389.
+The fittings shall contain no rework or recycled materials except that generated in the manufacturer's own plant from resin of the same specification from the same raw material.
+All fittings shall be certified by NSF International as complying with NSF 14, NSF 61, and ASTM F 2389 or CSA B137.11.